 Use quotation marks around multiple word phrases to search those words, in that order, as one unit.
 NOTE: single keywords do not need quotation marks.

 Use the truncation symbol (*) to search all different endings of a word at once.

-Examples: environment* will retrieve both environments and environmental.
+Examples: environment* will retrieve environmentally, environments, and environmental.

 Use words or phrases that are spelled differently, but mean the same thing.

 MORE HELP WITH KEYWORD SEARCH STRATEGIES